yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 ### Broadcast

-This topology involves one source cluster sending data to many target clusters.
+This topology involves one source universe sending data to many target universes.
 See [#11535](https://github.com/yugabyte/yugabyte-db/issues/11535) for details.

 ### Consolidation

-This topology involves many source clusters sending data to one central target cluster.
+This topology involves many source universes sending data to one central target universe.
 See [#11535](https://github.com/yugabyte/yugabyte-db/issues/11535) for details.

 ### More complex topologies

 Outside of the traditional 1:1 topology and the previously described 1:N and N:1 topologies, there are many other desired configurations that are not currently supported, such as the following:

-- Daisy chaining, which involves connecting a series of clusters as both source and target, for example: `A<>B<>C`
+- Daisy chaining, which involves connecting a series of universes as both source and target, for example: `A<>B<>C`
-- Ring, which involves connecting a series of clusters in a loop, for example: `A<>B<>C<>A`
+- Ring, which involves connecting a series of universes in a loop, for example: `A<>B<>C<>A`

-Some of these topologies might become naturally available as soon as [Broadcast](#broadcast) and [Consolidation](#consolidation) use cases are resolved, thus allowing a cluster to simultaneously be both a source and a target to several other clusters.
+Some of these topologies might become naturally available as soon as [Broadcast](#broadcast) and [Consolidation](#consolidation) use cases are resolved, thus allowing a universe to simultaneously be both a source and a target to several other universes.
 For details, see [#11535](https://github.com/yugabyte/yugabyte-db/issues/11535).

 ## Features and limitations